Deivessss/cadastro-de-livros-node.js/README.md

    do livro:
   ```
   {
-  "nome": "Nome do livro"
+  "nome": "Nome do livro",
-  "autor": "Autor do livro"
+  "autor": "Autor do livro",
   "editora": "Editora do livro"
   }
   ```